 Between clients, listings, networking, and maintaining a bookkeeping system, real estate agents have a lot on their plate.
 Inefficiency in any of these areas is not good for business, especially when it comes to your books.

-Your financial records are the foundation and framework of your business.
+Your financial records are the foundation and framework of your real estate business.
 They give you a behind-the-scenes look at potential red flags as well as opportunities for business growth.

-If you want to run a successful business, it’s crucial to have an efficient real estate bookkeeping system in place.
-Here we will cover the unique aspects of bookkeeping in the real estate industry and the accounting method and bookkeeping practices that best meet those needs.
+If you want to run a successful real estate business, it’s crucial to have an efficient bookkeeping system in place.
+Here we will cover the unique aspects of bookkeeping for real estate agents in the real estate industry and the accounting method and bookkeeping practices that best meet those needs.